Today I want to start introducing my 12 quilt projects for the 12 months of 2020.

 So, here we go!
 I started with my January 2020 quilt project: the Rustic Quilt by Kristi Schroeder a.k.a.
 Initial K Studio.

-I decided to start with her book, because I was super excited about getting her book.
-Having followed her Instagram for already some time (which he hadn’t know), it was just such a nice coincidence to have him chosen one of her designs.
+I decided to start with her book because I was super excited about getting her book.
+Having followed her Instagram for already some time (which he hadn’t known), it was just such a nice coincidence to have him choose one of her designs.

 And the quilt design was pretty simple.
 Only a bunch of Half Square Triangles and squares in bright color combinations.
 Not so much to options to do anything wrong here!